Minimal log regular models of hyperbolic curves over discrete valuation fields: Log smooth models

 In this section, we study properties of $\cC_{\lreg}^{\log}$.
 In particular, we show that, if $C^{\log}$ has log smooth reduction (resp.\,stable reduction), $\cC_{\lreg}^{\log}$ is a log smooth model (resp.\,a stable model) of $C^{\log}$ in the case of $2g+r-2>0$.

 In this section, we keep the notations of Section \ref{modelsection}.
 We fix some more notations.
 Let $J$ be the Jacobian variety of $C$, $\cJ$ the N\'eron model of $J$ over $O_{K}$, and $\cJ^{0}$ the identity component of $\cJ$.
-Recall that $J$ is said to have {\em stable reduction} if $\cJ_{k}$ has no unipotent radical (cf.\,\cite[Definition 2.1]{DM}).
+Recall that $J$ is said to have {\em stable reduction} if the unipotent radical of $\cJ_{k}$ is trivial (cf.\,\cite[Definition 2.1]{DM}).
 Let $K^{\sep}$ be a separable closure of $K^{sh}$, $G_{K}$ the absolute Galois group $\Gal(K^{\sep}/K)$, $I_{K}$ the inertia subgroup $\Gal(K^{sh}/K)$, $P_{K}$ the wild inertia subgroup of $I_{K}$, and $l$ a prime number \textbf{not} divisible by $p$.
 Then we have the following exact sequence of \'etale cohomology groups:

 Here, $I_{K}$ acts on $H^{2}_{\text{\'et}}(C_{K^{\sep}},\Z_{l})\simeq\Z_{l}(-1)$ trivially.